 The hidden dangers

 The heel bulb area and pastern are home to some important structures that, if damaged, can be life-threatening to the horse.
 The synovial structures in this region include the digital flexor tendon sheath, the navicular bursa, coffin joint and pastern joint.
 Infections in any one of these is problematic.

 The coronary band is the structure that produces the hoof wall.
 If damaged, hoof wall growth can be compromised, often leading to unsatisfactory cosmetic results or functional abnormalities.
 Other soft tissue structures in this area include the collateral cartilages, collateral ligaments and flexor tendons.
 These are all susceptible to damage and, in severe traumatic cases, there may also be bone damage.
 Bony injuries are usually detected with radiographs.

 A full assessment of the area is vital to assessing the structures involved.
-Palpation and visualization may be all that is required, and in more serious cases radiographs and an ultrasound examination may be utilized.
-Once evaluated a decision can be made regarding the treatment options and prognosis for the case.
+Palpation and visualisation may be all that is required and, in more serious cases, radiographs and an ultrasound examination may be utilised.
+Once evaluated, a decision can be made regarding the treatment options and prognosis for the case.

 Suturing of the wound can be performed on the standing horse under local anaesthesia or with the horse under general anaesthesia.
 The latter is usually reserved for extensive injuries and wounds involving the synovial structures.
 Most injuries require the horse to be placed on antibiotics and antiinflammatories, and tetanus prophylaxis is essential.